-Cucumbers are easy to grow, making them the second most popular vegetable plant in the United States, according to the Mother Nature Network.
+Cucumbers are versatile in the kitchen and easy to grow in the garden, making them one of the most popular of all vegetables for home gardeners in the United States.
 Despite their popularity, however, cucumbers are susceptible to several pests and diseases that can take most or all of your cucumber crop.
-Identifying the cause of dry, brown foliage -- a symptom of several problems -- will help you correct the current problem and prevent it in the future.
+If your cucumber leaves are drying out and browning, identifying the cause -- it's a shared symptom of several common problems -- will help you correct the current problem and prevent it in the future.

 Aphids -- also called plant lice -- gather in multitudes on the undersides of cucumber leaves, where they suck sap from the plant.
-Although tiny, the combined action of thousands of aphids can drain the plant of water and nourishment, causing the leaves to dry out and turn brown.
+Although tiny, the combined action of thousands of aphids can drain the plant of water and nourishment, resulting in the cucumber leaves drying out and turning brown.
 When aphids attack, you may also notice the leaves becoming twisted and deformed.

 Beneficial insects like wasps and ladybugs naturally keep aphid populations in check.
 If you find yourself with an infestation, however, spraying the plant with insecticidal soap may save it.
 Spray the entire plant, including under the leaves and other places where aphids hide, as the soap must come into contact with the aphid in order to work.

 Another sap-sucking cucumber pest is the squash bug.
 These pests resemble brown stinkbugs in their adult form, but you're most likely to spot the eggs or nymphs.
-They also drain the plant of sap, causing leaves to wilt, turn brown and die.
-Look for clusters of copper-colored eggs or groups of blue-gray nymphs on the undersides of leaves and stems.
+They also drain the plant of sap, causing leaves to wilt and die.
+If you see your cucumber leaves turning brown, look for clusters of copper-colored eggs or groups of blue-gray nymphs on the undersides of leaves and stems.

 Once squash bugs infest your plant, they are hard to control.
 Destroy any adults, nymphs or egg clusters that you find.
 A board placed beneath the plant can serve as a hiding place for the bug, making them easy to monitor and kill.
 Once cucumbers begin forming vines, you should check them regularly for squash bugs.